abel767/Splunk-Log-Analysis-Real-Time-Brute-Force-Detection/README.md

 # Conclusion
 From endpoint collection to real-time alerting, this project effectively built a comprehensive, operational Security Information and Event Management (SIEM) pipeline.
 <br>
-This exercise's thoroughness validates abilities in three main areas:
+This exercise validates proficiency in three main areas:
 <br>
 1. **Data Reliability:** Solved and fixed operational issues (such as the "Forwarder Not Running" status) that halt the data stream, as well as successfully debugged and guaranteed continuous log forwarding from a Linux Universal Forwarder (Kali).
 2. **Advanced Analysis (SPL):** Developed and implemented strong Search Processing Language (SPL) logic that goes beyond log viewing to actionable threat detection by precisely detecting brute-force patterns by establishing anomaly thresholds (Number of results > 5).